 Scholarly Commons Citation

 Treanor, William Michael, "The Origins and Original Significance of the Just Compensation Clause of the Fifth Amendment" (1985).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1051.
+1051.